Getting your Trinity Audio player ready...

 GM

 Well, let’s find out.
-“As Sin and Vaughn gather closer to Malvic, and Cull maybe 20 yards away, the outlines of a horde of gigantic beasts emerge from the fog.
-They are instantly on top of Cull.”
+“As Sin and Vaughn draw closer to Malvic, Cull—maybe fifty yards away—watches the fog twist.
+From its mist, grotesque features of a horde of gigantic beasts begin to break from the shadows.
+There’s very little time to react, but Cull finds a sliver.”

 Cull the Bloodsoaked